coderaiser/putout/packages/engine-parser/README.md

 {"version":3,"sources":["hello.js"],"names":[],"mappings":"AAAA...","file":"hello.map","sourcesContent":["const hello = 'world';"]}`;
 ```

-#### Generate sourcemaps usign Bebel
+#### Generate sourcemaps using Babel

-To generate sourcemap usig babel generator, you should use babel parser before.
+To generate sourcemap using babel generator, you should use babel parser before.
 This is low level transformation, because `Babel` doesn't preserve any formatting.

 ```js